Chicago Medical Negligence Lawyer

 Medical malpractice or medical negligence occurs when a health care practitioner fails to meet an accepted standard care, which causes you harm.
 Medical negligence can be the fault of any health care provider who does something that a competent doctor would not have done, resulting in personal injury or wrongful death.

-At Harvey L. Walner & Associates, Ltd., we negotiate with doctors, insurance companies and Medicare/Medicaid to get you the money you deserve.
+At Harvey L. Walner & Associates, Ltd., our Chicago medical negligence lawyers negotiate with doctors, insurance companies and Medicare/Medicaid to get you the money you deserve.
 Our compassionate attorneys are dedicated to making sure that you and your family are taken care of following your medically-negligent injury.

 Thousands of patients die every year as a result of medical negligence.
 While the medical field is a highly-regarded profession, this astonishing statistic gives you every right to be wary of the quality of your medical treatment and the established safety standards in hospitals, doctor’s offices and clinics throughout the country.